abnowack/tinytapeout/docs/info.md

 ## External hardware

-The 8 output pins can be connected to LEDs
+The 8 output pins can be connected to LEDs.